 Receive backup notifications

 Finally enable backup notifications.
 It might happen that your backup plan fails due to some issues, so this will notify you that a particular backup plan has failed.
 But you’ll not want feature just for failure, you can also enable notification for all types of statuses.
 Even the plan has run successfully, it’ll notify you.
 So simply enter your email id and select when you want to be notified.

-And that's all.
-Lastly review your backup plan in the summary.
+And that’s all.
+Lastly, review your backup plan in the summary.
 You can edit your backup anytime, change the notification settings, update files you want to backup or simply delete the backup at all and create new ones.

 How to restore backups?

-Restoring your backup is the similar process.
-The way we created the backup plan, similarly, we'll need to create restore plans.
-You'll need to select files you want to restore and other variables.
-I'm sure you'll have no trouble in creating restore plans.
-If you've any trouble, let me know in the comment section below.
-I'll help you out.
+Restoring your backup is a similar process.
+The way we created the backup plan, similarly, we’ll need to create restore plans.
+You’ll need to select files you want to restore and other variables.
+I’m sure you’ll have no trouble in creating restore plans.
+If you’ve any trouble, let me know in the comment section below.
+I’ll help you out.

 Now here are the few things that I like and dislike about this app.
 I hope that the company will consider these points and implement or remove them from the app.

 So this was the CloudBerry app for cloud backup.
 Linux users should find this app easy to use, no CLI type of things are there.
-You've a simple and easy to follow setup + so many features.
-If you're a home user, then it could be a little hard for you to setup cloud account because most cloud services ask for Credit card that most home users FOSS lovers don't want to share.
+You have a simple and easy to follow setup + so many features.
+If you’re a home user, then it could be a little hard for you to setup cloud account because most cloud services ask for Credit card that most home users FOSS lovers don’t want to share.
 But on the other hand, the app is great for companies having large amount of data.
 It can backup it easily and safely.